Advertisement

 Avoid the most common time-conversion mistakes

-Another easy trap is forgetting that months and years are approximate in conversions.
-A planning month is treated as 30 days and a year as 365 days.
-That’s more than accurate enough for budgeting, fitness plans or project schedules, but if you need exact date-to-date differences you should pair this tool with the age calculator or date calculator for precise day counts.
+Another trap is forgetting that months and years are approximate.
+A planning month is treated as 30 days and a year as 365 days — accurate enough for budgeting and project schedules, but if you need exact date-to-date differences, pair this with the age calculator or date calculator.

 Who this time converter is for

-This calculator is built for anyone who works with time: freelancers logging billable hours, office workers in the US or UK filling out timesheets, project managers planning sprints, teachers preparing lessons, students planning revision blocks, travellers planning flights, or fitness fans timing workouts.
-It’s free, fast and works on desktop, tablet and mobile so you can keep it open in a browser tab all day.
+This calculator is built for anyone who works with time: freelancers logging billable hours, office workers filling out timesheets, project managers planning sprints, teachers preparing lessons, students planning revision blocks, travellers planning flights, or fitness fans timing workouts.
+It's free, fast and works on desktop, tablet and mobile.

 Time Converter FAQ